hncpr1992/leetcode_solutions/README.md

 378.Kth Smallest Element in a Sorted Matrix -> Binary Search | low or high will move to the kth smallest and then the other bound reaches to be the same<br>
 43.Multiply Strings -> implement the manual multiply<br>

+42.Trapping Rain Water -> stack to keep a list of descending bars<br>

 ---

+296.Best Meeting Point ->